LinkedIn just announced the five most in-demand soft skills. The ability to tell a good story is at the core of each.

 Sales at Soap Suds: the Intoxicating Craft Brewed Body Wash, are at an all-time high and our production team has grown by ten percent to fulfill demand as efficiently as possible.

-But Soap Suds’ internal systems aren’t keeping up as calls overload our customer service lines, batch mixers can’t accurately deliver the correct consistency of product and who knows what in the hell Trump is going to do next.
+But Soap Suds’ internal systems aren’t keeping up as calls overload our customer service lines and batch mixers can’t accurately deliver the correct consistency of product.

 Therefore, I recommend…